miraliumre/bios/challenges/3.advanced/load_me_from_the_rom/hints/README.md

 4. Configure the UART device (baud rate, etc.).

 Additional tips:
-1. Refer to the datasheet of the Intel ICH7 chipset.
+1. Refer to the datasheet of the [Intel ICH7] chipset.
-2. Refer to the datasheet of the Super I/O Winbond W83627DDHG.
+2. Refer to the datasheet of the [Winbond W83627DHG].
 3. Intel SDM is always welcome (Vol 3A, Chap 10 is especially useful:
 _'Processor Management and Initialization'_).